cositools/cosi-data-challenge-1/xspec-tutorial/README.md

 ```
 XSPEC12> plot eeuf del
 ```
-Figure 3 shows the spectrum fitted with a power-law and the residuals.
+Figure 3 shows the GRB spectrum fitted with a power-law and the residuals.
 After typing
 ```
 XSPEC12> iplot
 ```